MarkCButler/healthcare-fraud/README.md

 These files should be placed in a `data` directory created in the repo root directory.

-The rendered html file includes JavaScript commands to load an image `images/fraud-photo.jpg` and place it at the top of the page.
+The R markdown file includes JavaScript commands to load an image `images/fraud-photo.jpg` and place it at the top of the displayed html page.
 This image is not stored in the repo's master branch.
-Instead, it is available in the gh-pages branch that also contains the rendered output file *healthcare.html*.
-(Note that the link https://markcbutler.github.io/healthcare/healthcare.html points to this html file in the gh-pages branch.)
+Instead, it is available in the gh-pages branch, which also contains the rendered output file *healthcare.html*.
+(Note that the link https://markcbutler.github.io/healthcare/healthcare.html given above points to this html file in the gh-pages branch.)

-In order to render the R markdown file *healthcare.Rmd* in the master branch and include the image in the displayed html page, copy the `images` directory from gh-pages into the directory where the rendered output file *healthcare.html* is stored.
+After the R markdown file *healthcare.Rmd* in the master branch has been rendered, copy the `images` directory from gh-pages into the directory where the output file *healthcare.html* is stored.
+This will allow the image to be displayed in the html page.